IHateMyKite/PapyrusSourcesDD/README.md

 **BUILD_ONE.bat** = Build one script by typing its name in command prompt

-**BUILD_ONE_EXE.bat** = Same as BUILD_ONE.bat, but doesnt open command prompt.
+**BUILD_ONE_EX.bat** = Same as BUILD_ONE.bat, but doesnt open command prompt.
 Instead, it build script which is passed as argument to the script.

 ## How to use in Notepad++